stmcf/CV/README.md

 **Volunteer Developer**
 ***Walk at Work _Programme by PathsForAll in partnership with CodeClan CX_***

-- Working with Google Firebase as a back-end with a JavaScript (React) front-end while improving my understanding of how the layers of a large project come together
+- Google Firebase back-end with a JavaScript (React) front-end
-- learn how to pick up and understand an existing codebase
+- learn how to pick up and understand an existing codebase while improving my understanding of how the layers of a large project come together
-- Write code efficiently in a team
+- Writing efficient code in a pair-programme environment
 - Improve legacy code via implementation of new features (such as improved user feedback, data persistence from storage not only realtime)

 ***Code Break: Group Project: 5 days***